EricKramp/illustrator-json-styles/readme.md

 ## Overview

-The goal of these scripts are to provide versionable, user controlled syncing of colors & styles between Illustrator files as an alternative to the blackbox syncing provided by Cloud Libraries.
+The goal of these scripts are to provide versionable, user controlled syncing of colors & styles between Illustrator files.

 The initial release only has the functionality of syncing "Spot" colors in RGB format.
 There are 2 scripts: Load Swatches & Save Swatches, and they do what you'd expect.
 You can keep these scripts wherever you prefer, I recommend associating the ".jsx" file extension with Adobe Illustrator that way simply double-clicking the script file will launch loading/saving with the currently open file.